List of ROH World Tag Team Champions

 The ROH World Tag Team Championship is a professional wrestling world tag team championship owned by the Ring of Honor (ROH) promotion; it is contested for in their tag team division.
 The championship was created and debuted on September 21, 2002, at ROH's Unscripted event.
 At said event, the championship was represented by a trophy, which was destroyed by American Dragon and Michael Modest after they were defeated by The Prophecy (Christopher Daniels and Donovan Morgan), who had just become the inaugural champions.
 Daniels and Morgan were awarded physical belts later in 2002.
 Originally called the ROH Tag Team Championship, the title was renamed to the ROH World Tag Team Championship in July 2006 after the title was defended in Japan for the first time earlier that month, when then-champions, Austin Aries and Roderick Strong, defeated Naruki Doi and Masato Yoshino to retain the championship.

+Current champions El Sky Team (Místico and Máscara Dorada).

 Title reigns are determined either by professional wrestling matches between different wrestlers involved in pre-existing scripted feuds, plots, and storylines, or by scripted circumstances.
 Reigns that were won on pay-per-view events aired on tape delay up to weeks or months apart.
 Reigns that were won at live events were released on DVD.
 Title changes that occurred on ROH's primary television program, Ring of Honor Wrestling, air up to three to five weeks apart.

-The current champions are La Facción Ingobernable (Rush and Sammy Guevara), who are in their first reign as a team, but first for Rush and second for Guevara individually.
-They won the vacant titles by defeating The Outrunners (Turbo Floyd and Truth Magnum) on August 29, 2025, at Death Before Dishonor in Philadelphia, Pennsylvania.
-Previous champions Sons of Texas (Dustin Rhodes and Guevara) vacated the titles due to Dustin undergoing double knee replacement surgery.
+The current champions are El Sky Team (Místico and Máscara Dorada), who are in their first reign as a team and individually.
+They won the title by defeating La Facción Ingobernable (Sammy Guevara and The Beast Mortos) at CMLL Super Viernes on June 26, 2026.